blurrycontour/zuul-gerrit/doc/source/admin/components.rst

       The executor will observe system load and determine whether to accept more jobs every 30 seconds.

+   .. attr:: min_avail_hdd
+      :default: 5.0

+      This is the minimum precentage of HDD storage available for the executor.state_dir directory.
+The executor will stop accepting more than 1 job at a time until more HDD storage is available.

    .. attr:: min_avail_mem
       :default: 5.0